Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * ***Multi-Player Leaderboard:*** The game will provide a multiplayer leaderboard, tracking the most wins and win percentage to encourage a competitive scene.

 * ***Official Community Discord:*** An official discord for the game will be created and linked on the official game site.
-Players will then beable to communicate with others around the world and play together.
+Players will then be able to communicate with others around the world and play together.

-*  ***Embedded-Twitch Streams:*** The official site for the game will display the top streamers in our game, to encourage streamers to play the game and build a streaming community around the game.
+*  ***Embedded-Twitch Streams:*** The official site for the game will have a page that displays the current top streamers in our game, to encourage streamers to play the game and build a streaming community around the game.

 *  ***Embedded Community Youtube Videos:*** The official site for the game will have a community tab where the top-performing community videos for the month will appear to foster a community for the game on YouTube.

+*  ***Social Media Campaigns:*** Regularly update social media channels (Twitter, Facebook, Instagram, TikTok) with content like sneak peeks, gameplay trailers, updates, and community engagement.
+Social media will be linked on the official game site.

+*